7 Facts About Birman Cats

-German fashion designer Karl Lagerfeld owns a Birman cat named Choupette.
-The pampered feline travels the world with Lagerfeld aboard a private jet, and two personal assistants tend to her every whim.
+German fashion designer Karl Lagerfeld famously owned a Birman cat named Choupette.
+The pampered feline traveled the world with Lagerfeld aboard a private jet, complete with two personal assistants.
 Choupette even inspired Lagerfeld to design a collection of cat-themed accessories, including totes, shoes, leather goods, and T-shirts.
-However, the cat is slowly becoming a star in her own right: In 2014, Choupette made millions of dollars after she starred in two advertisements for a Vauxhall Corsa car calendar and Japanese cosmetics brand Shu Uemura.
+The cat slowly became a star in her own right: In 2014, Choupette made millions of dollars after she starred in two advertisements for a Vauxhall Corsa car calendar and Japanese cosmetics brand Shu Uemura.

 After Lagerfeld died in 2019, rumors circulated that Choupette was to inherit part of his fortune.
 The cat's fans can keep up with her still-busy life via Instagram.

 7. Birman cats have some odd compulsive behaviors.

 Humans aren’t the only ones who engage in compulsive tics and behaviors.
 Some cats are prone toward sucking, chewing, or swallowing items that aren’t food, like wool and plastic.
 The trait is particularly common among Siamese and Birman cats.
 Scientists, who studied 204 cats of those two breeds for a 2015 study published in the Journal of Veterinary Medicine, don’t know for sure why the kitties do it—but they did notice that risk factors for Birmans who develop this type of compulsion include early weaning and small litter size.

 A version of this story originally ran in 2016; it has been updated for 2022.